Wegerzyn Gardens MetroPark Art Prints

 The origins of Wegerzyn Gardens trace back to 1963, when two local garden clubs partnered with the City of Dayton to develop what was then DeWeese Park.
 Their volunteer efforts were strengthened by the generosity of Benjamin Wegerzyn, a Dayton-area philanthropist, veteran, and passionate gardener.
 He helped fund the early development of the gardens through a remarkable gift, reportedly asking that the announcement be made while he was out of town... a reflection of his humble nature.

 The gardens opened in 1973 as the Benjamin Wegerzyn Horticultural Center and later became part of the Five Rivers MetroParks system in 1995.
-Today, the Wegerzyn Gardens Foundation supports educational programs and continued garden development, ensuring the park remains a place of beauty, learning, and community connection.
+Today, the Wegerzyn Gardens Foundation supports educational programs and continued garden development, helping preserve the park as a place of beauty, learning, and community connection.

 - Garden Green: A central lawn framed by an allée of Shawnee Brave bald cypress trees, creating elegant long sightlines.